AdyGCode/SaaS-FED-Notes/session-02/S01-PHP-Basics-I.md

 - May be weakly typed typing
 	- i.e. may contain a mix of types/values
 - May be “associative”
+	- This is when a key and value are paired
 - Items separated by commas (`,`)
 - May include a comma `,` before the closing bracket
 	- we recommend doing this as less errors appear by forgetting to add a comma